swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 memory.
 For details of the compiler's rules for memory aliasing, see [proposed Type Safe Memory Access documentation][1].
-Making `UnsafePointer` safer requires introducing a new pointer type that is not bound by the same strict aliasing rules.
+Making `UnsafePointer` safer requires introducing a new pointer type that is not subject to the same strict aliasing rules.

 This proposal aims to achieve several goals in one coherent design:

-1. Provide an untyped pointer type.
+1. Specify a memory model that encompasses all UnsafePointer access and defines which memory operations are subject strict aliasing rules.

-2. Specify which pointer types follow strict aliasing rules.
+2. Inhibit `UnsafePointer` conversion that violates strict aliasing, in order to make violations of the model clear and verifiable.

-3. Inhibit `UnsafePointer` conversion that violates strict aliasing, in order to make violations of the model more clear.
+3. Provide an untyped pointer type.

-4. Provide an API for safe type punning (`memcpy` semantics).
+4. Provide an API for raw, untyped memory access (`memcpy` semantics).

 5. Provide an API for manual memory layout (bytewise pointer arithmetic).